ovidiugabriel/openedunet/coral/README.md

 ###### Immediate Values Assignment

 This is possible only with literals or other immutable values as **right value** and the immutable value once assigned cannot be changed anymore.
+If the value is a literal, all occurences of the variable will be inlined.

 Note that there is no assignment operator used between `x` and `5`.